christocracy/cordova-plugin-background-geolocation/README.md

 * **ANDROID_DISTANCE_FILTER_PROVIDER** (forked from [cordova-plugin-background-geolocation](https://github.com/christocracy/cordova-plugin-background-geolocation))
 * **ANDROID_ACTIVITY_PROVIDER**

-See wiki [Which provider should I use?](https://github.com/mauron85/cordova-plugin-background-geolocation/blob/next/PROVIDERS.md) for more information about providers.
+See wiki [Which provider should I use?](https://github.com/mauron85/cordova-plugin-background-geolocation/blob/master/PROVIDERS.md) for more information about providers.

+## Submitting issues

+All new issues should follow instructions in [ISSUE_TEMPLATE.md](https://raw.githubusercontent.com/mauron85/cordova-plugin-background-geolocation/master/ISSUE_TEMPLATE.md).
+Properly filled issue report will significantly reduce number of follow up questions and decrease issue resolve time.

 ## Semantic Versioning
 This plugin is following semantic versioning as defined http://semver.org